sagiegurari/cargo-make/README.md

 ## Overview
 The cargo-make task runner enables to define and configure sets of tasks and run them as a flow.<br>
 A task is a command or a script to execute.<br>
-Tasks can have depedencies which are also tasks that will be executed before the task itself.<br>
+Tasks can have dependencies which are also tasks that will be executed before the task itself.<br>
 With a simple toml based configuration file, you can define a multi platform build script that can run build, test, documentation generation, bench tests execution, security validations and more by running a single command.

 <a name="installation"></a>